 Why Students are Running to Save Trees

 ISB Grade 9 student, Kate, is on a mission.
 Appalled to learn that we only have 79 years until all the rainforests are gone, she decided to take action.
 By harnessing the power of the school community she created Run4Trees.
 The sponsored run will take place over the course of next week during PHE lessons.
+You can see how many trees will be planted from this project in the tree counter.

 We caught up with her to discuss how she set about executing this initiative, where her passion stems from and what progress has been made by climate change activism.